Why is Cape Canaveral a launch site? It’s the perfect spot to maximize rocket speed, ensure public safety, and maintain efficient operations.

 It’s no secret that it costs a ton of money to launch a rocket into space.
 So, it makes sense to squeeze every last advantage Earth offers.
 One huge hidden advantage is the speed of objects on Earth’s surface.

-The closer you are to the equator, the faster things go because of increased angular momentum.
-The result?
-A rocket gets a significant speed boost.
+The closer you are to the equator, the faster objects move due to increased angular momentum.
+In return, a rocket gets a significant speed boost.

-For instance, on the Earth’s equator, objects zip along at 1,038 miles per hour (mph).
-This means a rocket on the equator starts with a speed of 1,038 mph before it even fires up its engines.
-This helps it reach escape velocity with less fuel.
+For example, on the surface of Earth at the equator, objects move at 1,038 Miles Per Hour (mph).
+So, a rocket at the equator will have a speed of 1,038 mph before launch.
+This allows it to reach escape velocity using minimal fuel.

-In other words, the nearer a rocket is to the equator, the more kinetic energy it kicks off with.
-As a result, it takes less energy to reach orbit.
-And every smidgen of energy savings is a big deal.
+In other words, the closer a rocket is to the equator, the greater the kinetic energy it starts with.
+As a result, a rocket uses less energy to reach orbit.
+And every 0.1% in energy savings is huge.

-According to Harry W. Jones‘ paper, the cost of a rocket launch today is still high:
+According to Harry W. Jones‘ paper, the cost of a rocket launch today is still massive:

 NASA’s space shuttle had a cost of about $1.5 billion to launch 27,500 kg to Low Earth Orbit (LEO), $54,500/kg.
 SpaceX’s Falcon 9 now advertises a cost of $62 million to launch 22,800 kg to LEO, $2,720/kg.

-So where does Cape Canaveral fit in?
-It’s roughly 1,960 miles north of the equator, and it’s one of the southernmost points in the continental U.S. To put this into perspective, check out the following table showing how far popular U.S. cities are from the equator:
+Now, Cape Canaveral is roughly 1,960 miles north of the equator, and it’s one of the farthest points south in the continental United States.
+To put this into perspective, the following table shows the distance of popular U.S. cities from the equator:

 U.S. City | Distance from equator |